 The following United Church of Christ Related Colleges may provide scholarships for UCC students

 Ask the Admissions Office for details.

 - Olivet College

 The residential and day campus secondary schools related to the United Church of Christ offer some financial aid.
 Ask the Admissions Office for details.

 (given by The Lilly Endowment, not the UCC)

-Scholarship Assistance is available through the UCC’s Pension Boards for the higher education of children of deceased ministers who held valid Authorized Ministerial Standing when they died.
-Also available are higher education scholarships for children of authorized ministers who served the United Church of Christ for at least 10 years and are now on Long-Term Disability.
+Scholarship assistance is available for the higher education of children of deceased ministers who were authorized ministers at the time of their death.
+Higher education scholarships are also available for children of authorized ministers who served the United Church of Christ for at least 10 years and are now on long-term disability.

-Scholarships are based on financial need.
-Scholarships are limited to $1,000 per academic period, or $2,000 per calendar year, with a lifetime maximum of $10,000 per student.
+Scholarships are based on financial need, and are limited to $1,000 per academic period or $2,000 per calendar year, with a lifetime maximum of $10,000 per student.

 Scholarships are only available for study at accredited institutions leading toward Associate or Baccalaureate degrees or for seminary education at one of the six seminaries of the United Church of Christ.

-The source of funding is the Fund for Ministerial Assistance.
+The source of funding is the Ministerial Assistance Fund.